supercomputra/Arale/README.md

 # Arale
-A custom stretchy big head for UITableView, UICollectionView, and any UIScrollView children
+A custom stretchy big head for UITableView, UICollectionView, or any UIScrollView subclasses.